 Tactical work is the realm of prioritization and optimisation.
 Have we selected the most impactful projects?
 Are we moving at the right pace?
 Are we innovating?

-For me, most of the work of building high-performing teams sits in this layer.
+I believe the work of building high-performing teams sits in this layer.
 A happy and productive team is a foundation, but teams usually don’t achieve their full potential without some targeted intervention.
-(Or what are we here for?)
-This will be different for every team and different across time for the same team.
-Perhaps it’s fostering a deeper connection with users, building a culture of ownership, or sponsoring an new initiative.
+The specific actions will be different for every team.
+Perhaps it’s fostering a deeper connection with users, building a culture of ownership, or sponsoring a new initiative.
+Ultimately, the tactical layer is about driving change that will lead to better outcomes for the team.

 Strategic

-At the top of the pyramid sits strategy.
-It can be difficult to make headspace for strategy when you’re busy managing a team, but luckily this type of work has a long time horizon and changes infrequently if you get it right.
-This might be aligning team missions to broader business goals (like in a quarterly planning cycle) or technical strategy (like a major vendor or technology choice).
+Strategy sits at the top of the pyramid.
+It can be difficult to make headspace for strategy when you’re busy managing a team.
+Luckily this type of work has a long time horizon and changes infrequently when you get it right.

 Navigating the pyramid